Package 'birdscanR'

 echoData

-dataframe with the echo data from the data list created by the function extractDBData.
+dataframe with the echo data from the data list created with extractDbData().

 protocolData

-dataframe with the protocol data from the data list created by the function extractDBData.
+dataframe with the protocol data from the data list created with extractDbData().
 Echoes not detected during the listed protocols will be excluded.

 blindTimesData

-dataframe with the manual blind times created by the function loadManualBlindTimes.
-It include the automated blind times induced by changes in measurment protocol, and blind time added manually to remove periods of incoherent data collection.
+dataframe with the manual blind times created by loadManualBlindTimes().
+It include the automated blind times induced by changes in measurement protocol, and blind time added manually to remove periods of incoherent data collection.

 radarSiteData